Troubleshooting Common RabbitMQ Security Configuration Issues

 C. Client Certificate Authentication (mTLS)

-4. Virtual Host (VHost) Access Issues
+Virtual Host Access Issues

 Users can only access resources within the vhosts they are explicitly granted access to.